Accessibility Overlays: Definition, Challenges, Alternatives

 Accessibility Training for Website Managers

 Accessibility training for website managers, developers, designers, and content creators is essential for fostering a culture of accessibility within your organization.
-Consider offering training sessions that delve into accessibility topics such as accessibility standards and laws (i.e. WCAG, ADA, Section 508, etc.), accessible design best practices, the importance of testing with users disabilities, and more.
+Consider offering training sessions that delve into accessibility topics such as accessibility standards and laws (i.e., WCAG, ADA, Section 508, etc.), accessible design best practices, the importance of testing with users with disabilities, and more.

-Equipping your team with the knowledge and skills needed to create and maintain accessible websites enables your organization to integrate accessibility into workflows and projects from the beginning.
+Equipping your team with the knowledge and skills needed to create and maintain accessible websites enables your organization to integrate accessibility into your workflows and projects from the beginning.

 Accessibility Remediation Tools

 Once you’ve identified accessibility issues, you need to take proactive, strategic steps to remediate them.
-The following remediation tools can help you do this:
+The following tools can help you do this:

-- Guided: Guided remediations combine the speed of software with the skill of human judgment to resolve accessibility errors.
+• Guided: Guided remediations combine the speed of software with the skill of human judgment to resolve accessibility errors.

-- User-controlled: User-controlled remediations enable users to implement certain accessibility fixes and adjustments.
+• User-controlled: User-controlled remediations enable users to implement certain accessibility fixes and adjustments.
 AudioEye’s Accessibility Help Desk is a good example of this type of remediation.

-Learn more about AudioEye's accessibility remediation services.
+Learn more about AudioEye’s accessibility fixes.

 Let AudioEye Improve Your Website’s Accessibility